lunchboxer/spelling-master/src/lib/level3-glossary.md

 ## H

 hair
-: Fine strands growing on one's head.
+: Fine strands growing on one’s head.
 "He has short blonde hair."

 hallway
 : Corridor inside a building.
 "We left our coats in the hallway."